-- 308. For the first two years after the Monitor has been appointed, the Monitor shall file with the Court written, public compliance reports every four months, and after two years, every six months.
-These reports shall include the following: - a) a description of the work conducted by the Monitor during the reporting period; - b) a list of each Agreement requirement, indicating which requirements have been:
+- 308. Commencing six months after the Operational Date and through November 2016, the Monitor shall file with the Court written, public compliance reports every four months.
+After November 2016 and commencing with the fifth public compliance report, the Monitor shall file these written, public reports every six months.
+These reports shall include the following: - a) a description of the work conducted by the Monitor during the reporting period; - b) a list of each Agreement requirement, indicating which requirements have been: - i. incorporated into policy; - ii. the subject of sufficient training for all relevant APD officers and employees; - iii. reviewed or audited by the Monitor to determine whether the requirements have been fully implemented in actual practice, including the date of the review or audit; and

-- i. incorporated into policy; - ii. the subject of sufficient training for all relevant APD officers and employees; - iii. reviewed or audited by the Monitor to determine whether the requirements have been fully implemented in actual practice, including the date of the review or audit; and - iv. found by the Monitor to have been fully implemented in practice; - c) the methodology and specific findings for each review conducted, where appropriate, and redacted as necessary for privacy concerns.
+- iv. found by the Monitor to have been fully implemented in practice; - c) the methodology and specific findings for each review conducted, where appropriate, and redacted as necessary for privacy concerns.
 An unredacted version shall be filed under seal with the Court and provided to the Parties.
 The underlying data for each review shall not be publicly available but shall be retained by the Monitor and provided to either or both Parties upon request; - d) for any requirements that were reviewed or audited and found not to have been fully implemented in practice, the Monitor's recommendations regarding necessary steps to achieve compliance; and - e) a projection of the work to be completed during the upcoming reporting period and any anticipated challenges or concerns related to implementation of this Agreement. - 309.
-The Monitor shall provide a copy of the compliance reports to the Parties in draft form within 15 days after the end of each reporting period.
+The Monitor shall provide a copy of the compliance reports to the Parties in draft form within two months after the end of each reporting period.
 The Parties shall have 15 calendar days upon receipt of the report to allow the Parties to informally comment on the draft report.
-The Monitor shall consider the Parties' responses and make appropriate changes, if any, before issuing the report.
+The Monitor shall consider the Parties' responses and make appropriate changes, if any, before issuing the final report.
+The Monitor shall issue the final report within one month of issuing the draft report.